-As an importer of goods, you (possibly with the help of, for example, a customs lawyer) often find out for yourself which commodity code should be applied.
-As an importer, to prevent Customs from subsequently determining that an incorrect commodity code has been used, an importer can apply for a so-called "Binding Tariff Classification Decision" (hereinafter "BTI") from Customs.
-In the Netherlands, the BTI is requested online from Customs Breda, Binding Tariff Information Team.
+As an importer of goods, you (possibly with the help of, for example, a customs lawyer) often find out for yourself which goods code should be applied.
+As an importer, to prevent Customs from subsequently determining that an incorrect commodity code has been used, an importer can apply for a so-called 'binding tariff classification decision' (hereinafter: 'BTI') from Customs.
+In the Netherlands, the BTI is applied for online at Customs Breda, Binding Tariff Information Team.
 The application is submitted online via the EU Customs Trader Portal.
-To log in, the applicant must be in possession of e-recognition at reliability level EH3.
+To log in, however, the applicant must possess e-recognition at reliability level EH3.

-If a BTI is issued by Customs it is valid for three years.
-Three years after the date of issue the BTI automatically becomes invalid.
+If a BTI is issued by Customs, it is valid for three years.
+Three years after the date of issue, the BTI automatically becomes invalid.

-Conditions for applying for a BTI
+Conditions for application for BTI

 An application for a BTI must meet the following conditions in order to be accepted: